Tripping Daisy: Death of Wes Berggren and split

-Reunion
+Reunion and reformation

 On January 5, 2017, the band's official Facebook page teased a possible reunion event.
 News later confirmed the remaining members would perform at the Homegrown Festival in Dallas on May 13, 2017.
 On March 9, 2017, they announced four additional Texas dates, making it the first Tripping Daisy tour in nearly twenty years.
 Christopher Penn announced during Homegrown Fest 8 in Dallas, Texas, on May 13, 2017, that Tripping Daisy would be recording a live album during a concert July 7, 2017, during the NYTEX Summer Concert Series at the NYTEX Sports Centre in North Richland Hills, Texas.
 The band went idle again until reuniting in 2019 for the 10th Homegrown Festival.
 Shortly thereafter, the band played a "secret" show at the Dada in Dallas.
 Dylan Silvers filled in for Curtis during this concert.
 On August 28, 2022, the band played a surprise show at the Kessler Theater in Dallas.

 On June 18, 2024, the Dallas Observer announced that Tripping Daisy had officially reformed, and that the band had plans to tour and record a new album.
 The band then played at The Factory in Deep Ellum, Dallas on June 29, 2024.

-On April 2025, the band announced a North American tour running from June 21 to July 20, 2025.
+In April 2025, the band announced a North American tour to celebrate the 30th anniversary of I Am an Elastic Firecracker, playing the album in full, along with additional songs from their other releases.
+The Midwest and East Coast leg of the tour ran from June 21 through July 20, 2025; the Southern US and West Coast leg ran from April 24 through May 22, 2026.